craue/TwigExtensionsBundle/README.md

 # Information

-TwigExtensionsBundle is just a collection of Twig Extensions i find useful.
+TwigExtensionsBundle is just a collection of Twig extensions i find useful.

 ## DecorateEmptyValueExtension